GIM Framework · Plain-Language Methodology for Pastors

 Run the Ministry Survey Wizard

 Before interpreting the GIM composite, complete the Ministry Survey for your tract.
 This gives you the Ministry Pulse baseline.
-Without it, you only have a neighborhood portrait.
+Without it, you have only a neighborhood portrait.
 With it, you have a gap analysis.

 03